 Step 3: Learn About Liberal Education Requirements

-Check the following resources to see how your UMN courses (or other courses you’ve taken for college credit!) could meet various requirements at the University of Minnesota Twin Cities.
+Use the resources below to see how the UMN courses you take through CIS (or other college-level courses you’ve completed) may satisfy specific liberal education requirements at the UMN Twin Cities.

 Step 4: Apply to Your School(s) of Choice